With a software provider, you can e-file PDF Forms 1095-C by converting the data into an IRS-acceptable format.

 Can I print out my PDF forms to file via mail?

 It depends.
-E-filing is encouraged by the IRS, but if you have less than 250 forms to file, then this is an option.
+E-filing is encouraged by the IRS, but if you have more than 10 forms in aggregate then you must e-file.
+The form types for this aggregate sum are listed below:

-The IRS has a 250-form threshold for paper filing.
-You may choose to submit a paper filing to the IRS if you have less than 250 forms of one type.
-If you are responsible for filing more than 250 forms, then you are required to file electronically.
+The IRS has a 10-form threshold for paper filing.
+You may choose to submit a paper filing to the IRS if you have less than 10 forms in total.
+If you are responsible for filing more than 10 forms, then you are required to file electronically.

 When submitting a paper filing, you must include a transmittal Form 1094-C with your Forms 1095-C. This is a cover sheet and summary of the data being filed.
 Together forms 1094-C and 1095-C are used to determine if an Applicable Large Employer (ALE) owes an employer shared responsibility provision (ESRP) payment under IRS section 4980H.